PSA Birth Certificates do not expire. They have lifetime validity as stipulated in Republic Act No. 119091.

 In other words, while the PSA birth certificate doesn’t have an expiration period, it’s up to the other government agencies like DFA, Embassies/Consulate, SSS/GSIS, etc. whether to require the birth certificate in new or old SECPA.

-To sum it all up, you can’t “renew” a PSA birth certificate because it doesn’t expire.
-However, you should request for the latest copy of your birth certificate if required by your employer or the government office you’re transacting with.
+To sum it up, you can’t “renew” a PSA birth certificate because it doesn’t expire.
+The law ensures that your birth certificate is valid regardless of its issuance date.
+However, if there are some issues with your current certificate, you should request a new copy of your birth certificate, especially if required by your employer or the government office you’re transacting with.

 Go back to the main article: How to Get Birth Certificate in the Philippines: An Ultimate Guide